Taimur-Shabbir/Marketing-Campaign-Customer-and-Clustering-Analysis/README.md

 ## Data Cleaning

-The dataset is fairy complete with only 24 values missing for the 'Income' variable.
+The dataset is fairly complete with only 24 values missing for the 'Income' variable.
 These rows were subsequently dropped because the loss in data is miniscule.
 A check for extreme values highlighted 3 customers whose ages were 121, 115 and 114.
 These values seemed very unlikely but I did not remove them as, again, they represent only a vanishingly small proportion of the data\

 On the whole, the dataset is fairly clean.